AI Interprets Survey Results: 200 Responses to One Page

 Turn 200 survey responses into a one-page narrative organized by the 2-3 decisions the survey was meant to inform — with verbatim quotes, prior-contradiction flags, and an honest 'too thin to conclude' section.
+Tested prompts for ChatGPT and Claude, June 2026.

 The task

 You ran a customer survey two weeks ago.
 200 responses across 12 questions, sitting in a CSV.
 Your PM wants a one-pager by EOD Friday to feed three decisions: whether to raise prices, whether to kill the free tier, and which integration to build next.
-The native response of “I’ll just make 30 charts” is what produces decks nobody reads — and worse, every reader walks away with a different conclusion.
+The reflex of “I’ll just make 30 charts” is what produces decks nobody reads — and worse, every reader walks away with a different conclusion.
 You want a one-page narrative organized around the 3 decisions, with the actual percentages, sample sizes, and verbatim quotes that make the findings stick — plus an honest section on what this survey is not ready to answer.

 Where AI helps — and where it does not